Redocly/redocly-cli/docs/rules/no-required-schema-properties-undefined.md

 ## API design principles

-If a required schema property is declared but not defined, this rule will inform you which of the required schema properties are missing.
+If a required schema property is declared but not defined, this rule informs you which of the required schema properties are missing.

 ## Configuration